-As a leading highway concessionaire in Malaysia, we strive to make a positive impact on the communities we serve.
+First 260 metre FULL ENCLOSURE noise barrier design on highway, first of its kind in Malaysia leading highway As а concessionaire in Malaysia, we strive to make a positive impact on the communities we serve.
 This commitment serves as our ethical obligation and is important to drive long-term value creation.
-By prioritising the well-being of the communities we operate in, we can help to create a stable and sustainable environment, which is critical for the longterm viability of the company communities.
-Ultimately, by positively impacting the communities we serve, PROLINTAS is investing in its own future and creating a better, more sustainable world for all.
+By prioritising the well-being of the communities we operate in, we can help to create a stable and sustainable environment, which is critical for the longterm viability of the company communities. and our positively Ultimately, by impacting the communities we serve, PROLINTAS is investing in its own future and creating a better, more sustainable world for all.